tamyiuchau/KnowledgeLink/README.md

-# Minimalist guide to Python(if you don't have time,skip this and goto the txt)
+#if you don't have time,skip this and goto the txt file
+# Minimalist guide to Python(
 Python is one of the most beautifully designed language.
 Simple and Clear and Obvious.
 It is my first programming language, and I managed to learn it in a weekend (though not some obscure part, ie multiple inherience).